FriendsOfCake/cakephp-csvview/README.md

 `my_action.csv`, while `example.com/my_controller/my_action/first_param` would
 download `first_param.csv`.

+> In IE you are required to set the filename, otherwise it will download as a text file.

 To set a custom file name, use the [`Response::download`](http://book.cakephp.org/3.0/en/controllers/request-response.html#sending-a-string-as-file) method.
 The following snippet can be used to change the downloaded file from `export.csv` to `my_file.csv`: